 Even among close friends and family members, there are always a few people who are just hard to shop for.
 And while it’s worth racking your brain for the perfect graduation gift, sometimes you just hit a dead end.
 Fortunately, when you can’t figure out what to choose (or you’d prefer to let the designer choose for themselves), gift cards are always a safe bet.
 After all, who doesn’t like getting to pick out presents for themselves?

 If your design grad loves gadgets, they’ll appreciate a ThinkGeek gift card.
-As the name suggests, the store specializes in all things geeky, from collectible figurines to video game-themed lights (like this Legend of Zelda Triforce light), to all manner of gadgets that blip and beep.
+As the name suggests, the store specializes in all things geeky, from collectible figurines to video game-themed lights, to all manner of gadgets that blip and beep.

 If you’re shopping for a gamer, consider buying them a gift card for their favorite platform, such as Steam or the PlayStation Store.
 Board game geeks will always enjoy gift cards to their favorite brick-and-mortar store — especially if it’s one of the many stores that lets you try out the game before you buy it.

 For more hands-on designers, art supply store gift cards are always popular.
 Many designers have very specific tastes when it comes to art supplies — they’ll likely have a few brands that they always trust (or have always wanted to try).

 Touch screen gloves aren’t the most dramatic gift, but if you want to get a designer something useful on a budget, it’s one of the best graduation gifts you can give.
 When the weather turns cold, designers can use these gloves to check their messages, or even sketch out ideas on a tablet without fumbling to take off mittens, or freezing their fingers off.